getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 We'll start this chapter first by looking at *Typed Arrays*, which were technically contemporary to ES5 efforts, but which prior to ES6 were only standardized by the web platform and not JavaScript.
 As of ES6, these have been adopted directly by the language specification, which gives them first-class status.

-Then we'll look at Maps and Sets, as well as their weak-key ("weak" in relation to memory/garbage collection) counterparts.
+Then we'll look at Maps and Sets, as well as their weak ("weak" in relation to memory/garbage collection) counterparts.

 ## Typed Arrays